Python Quick Guide - Step 1 Basic Syntax and Data Types (4) - Variables and Assignment

 =

-), and the value goes on the right
+) and the value on the right

 - Leave spaces before and after the assignment operator (